Blackbox Inference of Context Free Grammars -- Verification

 The intuition here is as follows:

-Say we have the original grammar G. The language represented by the grammar Gb when seen through the lens of learned grammar Gl would have the following structure:
+Say we have the original grammar Gb.
+The language represented by Gb when seen through the lens of learned grammar Gl would have the following structure:

-\[L(Gb) = (FN (TP))\]Where FN is the set of strings generated by Gb that is not recognized by Gl.
+\[L(Gb) = \left[ (FN (TP)) \right]\]Where FN is the set of strings generated by Gb that is not recognized by Gl.
 That is, it was falsely labeled as negative.

 The language represented by the grammar Gl when seen through the lens of original grammar Gb will have the following structure: